cmu-phil/py-tetrad/pytetrad/R/README.md

 ## NEWS

 * The py-tetrad current Tetrad jar used in this project has been updated to the forthcoming Tetrad version 7.6.2.
+* The pseudoinverse option was added to relevant tests and scores--see the TetradSearch.py class.
+* An example file was added to show how to use the Markov checker